 - Willful force

+Assault with a firearm is one of the many federal gun crimes our firm’s violent crimes attorneys in Los Angeles have experience defending against successfully.
 An assault with a firearm charge can carry serious repercussions, including a possible prohibition of your gun rights.
 Our criminal defense attorneys could be able to get your charges reduced or even dropped.

 Assault with a Deadly Weapon